Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Requirements for Ohio Schools

-Ohio’s 134th General Assembly enacted Senate Bill 288 which updated the prescribed curriculum for health education, adding requirements related to child sexual abuse prevention, dating violence prevention and sexual violence prevention.
-The law includes requirements for student instruction, parent and legal guardian notification and training for school personnel.
+Ohio’s prescribed curriculum for health education includes requirements related to child sexual abuse prevention, dating violence prevention, and sexual violence prevention.
+The law includes requirements for student instruction, parent, and legal guardian notification and training for school personnel.

-This webpage outlines the legislative requirements (as referenced in Sections 3313.60, 3314.0310 and 3326.091 of the Ohio Revised Code) and provides curricula, instructional supports and resources to assist school districts in meeting these requirements.
+This webpage outlines the legislative requirements for Ohio schools and provides curricula, instructional supports, and resources to assist school districts in meeting these requirements.

 Click a topic below to go directly to that section: